 Setting aside circumstances beyond our control, there are always fundamental issues that drive our behavior.
 You're in this position today because of decisions you made and actions you took in the years before.
-You'll need to address the cause of those decisions or else you'll you slip back into debt once we're done here.
+You'll need to address the cause of those decisions or else you'll you slip back into debt once we're done.

-Decide right now that you'll never return to this state.
+Decide now that you'll never return.